fovea1959/herc-docs-demo/docs/appendix_a.rst

   Section 2
   =========

-....would result in the following structure in the left hand TOC panel
+would result in the following structure in the left hand TOC panel

 .. image:: doc_resources/images/appendix_a_image001.png